 - raising the profile of excellence

 Reviewers are normally National Teaching Fellows or HEA Fellows, who provide their time and expertise voluntarily.
 The reviewing process is moderated by the NTFS Advisory Panel.

 The decision to award National Teaching Fellowships is made by the NTFS Advisory Panel.
-All nominees get feedback on their nominations.
+All nominees receive feedback on their nominations.

 Awards from 2010-14 must be spent within three years on the nominee’s teaching and learning professional development.
-The award winners are required to produce yearly reports.
+Award winners are required to produce yearly reports.

 Check Managing the award.

 - Professional recognition case study video: Robert Gordon University